8ctopus/nano-router/README.md

 use Psr\Http\Message\ResponseInterface;
 use Psr\Http\Message\ServerRequestInterface;

-// use any PSR-7 implementation, here HttpSoft's one use HttpSoft\Message\Response;
+// use any PSR-7, PSR-17 implementations, here HttpSoft
+use HttpSoft\Message\Response;
 use HttpSoft\Emitter\SapiEmitter;
 use HttpSoft\Message\ServerRequestFactory;